Bruce Harrell leads in Seattle mayoral primary contest, followed by M. Lorena González

 He didn’t seem surprised by his lead.

-“People are tired of this fighting in Seattle,” Harrell added, promising to address homelessness, change the culture of Police Department and support small businesses.
+“People are tired of this fighting in Seattle,” Harrell added, promising to address homelessness, change the culture of the Police Department and support small businesses.
 “The city is expecting me to come up with new solutions.”

 At a Georgetown brewery, González pumped her fist in the air and told supporters: “Tonight’s results show we have a very, very good chance to move on to November.”